 Niels Schuurmans' Balloon Furniture was one example of whimsy taken to the extreme.
-He took those long tubular balloons that clowns usually use for making balloon poodles and filled them with fiber reinforced polyester; which made them hard and solid.
+He puts the balloons inside a tubular fibre braid and hardens the fibre with epoxy resin.
+Each balloon goes inside a piece of braided fibre 'tube' separately.
+The furniture is made by twisting the ‘wet’ balloons together into a certain form before the resin hardens.
 You can sit on them; they are not very comfy, but they would be colourful and witty outside on a balcony or deck.

 These low stools, made of recyclable polyethylene are more serious.
 They are made of one flat sheet and the inserts are made out of the off-cuts.
 They use foam as the structural part.
 They are quite bouncy and fun to sit on because they mould to the body.

 The pencil bench is just that: 1600 pencils which are individually spring mounted into a wooden bench.
 Each pencil can be removed and used and they come sharpened already.
 This one we did not sit on, even though we were welcomed to do so....